jiro4989/diff2xlsx/README.md

 diff2xlsx write -h
 ```

 If you want to customize attribute then edit `$HOME/.config/diff2xlsx/style.toml`.
+If you use windows then edit `%USERPROFILE%\.config\diff2xlsx\style.toml`.

 ## Install